MrDaveKnight/BashVaultAgent/README.md

 It ...
   - Logs into the HashiCorp Vault server via AppRole authentication
   - Downloads secrets from Vault on behalf of an application
-  - Injects those secrets into the application by generating an application native configuration file on disk that is based on a template, and signalling the application to refresh/restart when those changes are available
+  - Injects those secrets into an application by generating a configuration file from a template and those secrets, and signalling the application to refresh/restart when the file is available

 BashiVA was built specifically to support AIX, and to be simple and easily customizable.
-It was built in the spirit of the UNIX Philosoply in that it stands on the shoulder of giants, namely: curl, awk, sed, diff, mv & rm.
+It was built in accordance with the UNIX Philosopy and stands the shoulder of giants, namely - curl, awk, sed, diff, mv & rm.

 It has been tested on AIX, Linux and MacOS.